Fitbit Health Solutions Client Terms

 - CLIENT’S USE OF FITBIT SOLUTIONS AND REPORTING

 4.1.
-License.
-Subject to Client’s compliance with these Client Terms and any Ordering Documents, Fitbit hereby grants to Client a nonexclusive, non-transferable and limited right and license to access and use the Fitbit Solutions and Reporting set forth on any Ordering Documents throughout the Subscription Term in the Territory.
-Any Fitbit Solutions and Reporting licensed hereunder may only be used by Client in support of Client’s Program.
+Access and Use.
+Subject to Client’s compliance with these Client Terms and any Ordering Documents, Client may access and use the Fitbit Solutions and Reporting set forth on any Ordering Documents throughout the Subscription Term in the Territory.
+Any such Fitbit Solutions and Reporting may only be used by Client in support of Client’s Program.

 4.2.
 Account Setup & Administration.